spoorthibhat/SU_CPSC_5200_19WQ/README.md

 ## Course Learning Objectives

-* First
-* Second
-* Third
+* Architecture and design styles and patterns, and how / when to apply them
+* The role of architecture and the software architect within the context of software projects
+* How architecture and design interact to deliver software products
+* Any number of interesting and related software development topics from an architect's perspective

 ## Reading Materials

 Most materials for this class will be provided by the instructor.
 While there are plenty of texts that cover software architecture, design, and the combination, none really capture what I'm looking for in this course.
 I will generally assign 1 - 2 short readings per week.
 When I do this I will provide links in the lecture materials and, if appropriate, I will provide a PDF.

 As a result of that we will not (at this time) have a textbook.
 I will recommend various books over the quarter.
 These are meant to be something you read and / or refer to when you need it in your career.
 That is, these will be reference texts for your bookshelf.
 (You have one, right?)
+I will recommend these materials each class in the slides and in an [overall reading list](BOOKLIST.md).

 ## Important Dates